-- 2.2.11 Where θ is the angle determined in Section 2.2.8.
-X and Z should now be in the same frame of reference as the pre-impact measurements. - 2.2.12 From the pre-impact and adjusted post-impact data collected, determine - i) the longitudinal, lateral and vertical movement of the centre of the top of the steering column - ii) the longitudinal and vertical movement of all of the foot operated pedals - iii) the rearward movement of the A-post at waist level - iv) the reduction in width of the door aperture at waist and sill levels - 2.2.13 Record these intrusion measurements in the test details.
+Where $\theta$ is the angle determined in Section 2.2.8.
+X and Z should now be in the same frame of reference as the pre-impact measurements.

+- 2.2.11 From the pre-impact and adjusted post-impact data collected, determine - a) the longitudinal, lateral and vertical movement of the centre of the top of the steering column. - b) the longitudinal and vertical movement of all of the foot operated pedals the rearward movement of the A-post at waist level. - c) the reduction in width of the door aperture at waist and sill levels. - 2.2.12 Record these intrusion measurements in the test details.